 Another good site from SEOMoz which provides a wealth of information including the backlinks.
 Unfortunately the good part of it behind a paywall and you have to go pro to access it.
 I have seen that it does show much less links that the google tools, but does indeed show all the important and good domains.
 Some of the obscure web domains that showed up on GWT were missing here.

-Another method of looking for links is using the google search.
-You can use the google search operator link: to search for backlinks.
+Another method of looking for links is using the Google search engine.
+You can use the Google search operator links: to search for backlinks.
 This has never given me a complete set of links or anything close to what is shown in the Google Webmaster tools.
 This is a small sampling of the backlinks.

 Finding and analyzing the backlinks helps you maintain the quality of the website, especially with the search engines.
 If you feel like your website is generating a large amount of bad backlinks that is hurting your search engine rankings then you can try to remove the bad backlinks, if possible.
 Google also allows you to mark these as bad links using the Disavow tool.